 The following infographic from the International Federation of Library Associations and Institutions offers advice on how you can sharpen your critical thinking skills when it comes to the news.

-But if that’s too much work, try B.S.
-Detector, a browser extension for Chrome and Firefox that checks websites and Facebook news stories against OpenSources’s database.
+B.S.
+Detector is a browser extension for Chrome and Firefox that checks websites and Facebook news stories against the OpenSources database.
 If you visit a website or a story shows up in your Facebook newsfeed from a site that OpenSources lists as biased, satirical, or not credible, the B.S.
 Detector extension will provide a visual warning in red.
 Note that the warning only appears for sources listed in the OpenSources database; just because you don’t see a warning, you should not assume that the source is credible.

 Ask a Librarian

-Finally, as the infographic above suggests, remember that your librarians are happy to help you evaluate and research the credibility of an article.
+Finally, remember that your librarians are happy to help you evaluate and research the credibility of an article.
 We know it’s crazy out there, so there’s no need to feel embarrassed.
 Let’s all work together to stop the spread of fake news.